Making s-wave superconductors topological with magnetic field: Square vortex lattice

 Substitution of Eq.~\eqref{Delta_Landau_basis} for $\Delta$ and of Landau level energies $E_N = \omega_c (1 / 2 + N) - E_F$ for $H_0$ into \eqref{BdG} gives BdG Bloch Hamiltonian $H_{\text{BdG}}$ in the basis \eqref{Landau_Fourier_psi}.
 It is parametrized by a two-dimensional quasimomentum $\bk$.
 With a cutoff for LL index $N_{\max}$, both for electrons and holes, it becomes a $\bk$-dependent $2N_{\max} \times 2N_{\max}$ matrix.

 Diagonalizing it numerically with a cutoff $N_{\max} = 30$, we find the quasiparticle energy spectrum.
-Additionally, we study the topological index $\mathcal{C}$ of the system, which gives the number of protected edge modes.
-According to the generalized TKNN formula \cite{TKNN}, it equals the sum of superconducting Chern numbers of occupied bands.
+We consider even filling factors $\nu$ using the Fermi energy $E_F = \hbar \omega_c (1/2 + \nu/2)$, which corresponds to a midgap point between Landau levels at $\Delta = 0$.
+Apart from the spectrum, we study the topological index $\mathcal{C}$ of the system, which gives the number of protected edge modes.
+According to the generalized TKNN (Thouless-Kohmoto-Nightingale-den Nijs) formula \cite{TKNN, Jain2022helical}, it equals the sum of superconducting Chern numbers of occupied bands: \be \mathcal{C}_i = -\frac{i}{2\pi} \int_{\text{BZ}} d^2\bk\, \mathcal{F}_{ii}(\bk), \ee where $\mathcal{F}_{ii}(\bk)$ is the Berry curvature of the $i$th band: \be \mathcal{F}_{ii}(\bk) = \epsilon_{lm} \partial_{k_l} \left\langle u_{i,\bk} | \partial_{k_m} | u_{j,\bk}\right\rangle. \ee Equation \eqref{F-BerryCurvature} is written in terms of the Bloch wavevector $u_{i, \bk}$, related to the full wavefunction by the plane-wave factor $\psi_i(\bk) = e^{i\bk \br} u_{i, \bk}$.
+Note that electrons and holes belong to different subspaces of the BdG Hilbert space, thus there is no cross electron-hole contribution to the scalar product in Eq.~\eqref{TKNN}.
 Summation over all occupied bands of a BdG Hamiltonian for a continuum model encounters a difficulty because the spectrum is unbounded from below.
-We describe how this difficulty can be resolved in the Supplementary Material.
-For a numerical calculation we use a $32\times32$ mesh in the Brillouine zone.
+We describe how this difficulty can be resolved in Appendix~\ref{app:regularization}.
+For a numerical calculation, we use a $32\times32$ mesh in the Brillouin zone.